brentp/irelate/README.md

   to perform overlap testing.
 + i.Related() gives access to all of the related intervals (after they are added internally by `IRelate`)
 + the "API" is a for loop
++ A parallel chrom-sweep algorithm is used that avoids problems with chromosome order and parallelizes nicely up to about a dozen CPUs.

 Example
 -------